mCRL2org/mCRL2/doc/sphinx/source/user_manual/language_reference/data.rst

 This represents a whole class of processes, namely for every value of x this process has a different value.
 The keyword ``glob`` stands for *global variable*.
-In each specification the keyword ``glob`` can be used once any arbitrary number of times.
+In each specification the keyword ``glob`` can be used an arbitrary number of times.

 All ``glob`` declarations are grouped together.
 The names of the variables cannot coincide with other declared functions, processes, actions, variables (both in